arthurcgusmao/acg-emacs/others/linux/README.md

 make install
 ```

-The binaries will be installed in `/usr/bin/`.
+The binaries will be installed in `/usr/local/bin/`, which is the default location for programs not managed by the distribution package manager.

 ## Add `acg-emacs.sh` to your path